 You won’t believe it but this tuna macaroni has a rich and creamy sauce that doesn't require flour or making a roux!
-Simple, quick, easy, and satisfying -- make this recipe for dinner tonight!
+It’s so simple, quick, easy, and satisfying and you can easily make this recipe for dinner tonight!

-While being definitely kid-friendly (who else grew up on tuna mac?!), this recipe is also filling and protein-rich enough for an active adult, while still being -- thanks to a few of my kitchen hacks -- coated with a still luscious but lower-fat cheese sauce.
+While being kid-friendly (who else grew up on tuna mac?!), this recipe is also filling and protein-rich enough for an active adult, while still being -- thanks to a few of my kitchen hacks -- coated with a still luscious but lower-fat cheese sauce.

 Table of contents